- PLAN YOUR VISIT

-You can find the Guira cuckoos in the South American Tropical Rainforest and Aviary and in the aviary next to Komodo Alley.
+You can find one Guira cuckoo in the Lion House; the other is located in the aviary next to Komodo Alley.

 Male and female guira cuckoos are similar in appearance.
 They weigh about 5 ounces and are approximately 14 inches in length.
 They have a scruff appearance with brown and white feathers on their backs and tails, a white breast, and an orange feather crest.
 The bill is yellow-orange and the feet bluish-gray.